yizhelee/C/liquidateCET/README.md

 The rules to liquidate the days in CET bases on the average of your last 3 month salaries.

-This is a small program to help you to distribute the days of CET to past 3 month in order to have the best appreciate ratio.
+This program helps you to distribute the days of CET to past 3 month in order to have the best appreciate ratio.